Smart & Simple: Tips on Frugal Living That Truly Work

 • Tuna salad sandwich

-• Panini sandwich (fillings with what you have)
+• Panini sandwiches with whatever fillings you have

 • Tuna Caesar salad